Being Thankful

 Someone said to me recently that the most important thing about the pandemic is what you can learn about yourself.
 That’s certainly my case.
 It’s a rich time.
 Working with my wonderful drama students helps me to reflect and articulate what I am discovering about myself.
 I hope the classes do that for my students as well.
 As I look forward to a Thanksgiving like no other, I am grateful to be in such a caring and supportive community.

-View all posts by Amanda West Lewis
+Author: Amanda West Lewis